pubnub/c-core/openssl/README.md

 This is the part of C-core for the OpenSSL library/platform.
-OpenSSL is portable across POSIX and Windows, so the same code is used on all and thus we deem it "library/platform".
+OpenSSL is portable across POSIX and Windows, so the same code is used on all and thus we deem OpenSSL a "library/platform".

+Unfortunately, OpenSSL portability is only on the source level and only for the communication functions.
+There are some "peripheral" differences which we'll explore below.

+## Pubnub OpenSSL on POSIX

-It has the (OpenSSL) library/platform-specific files and a sample Makefile (`posix.mk`), which will build sample programs on POSIX:
+OpenSSL doesn't cover threads, so there is some POSIX-specific code for `pthreads`.
+There is a sample Makefile (`posix.mk`), which will build sample programs on  POSIX:

 - `pubnub_sync_sample`: a "walk-through" of the "sync" interface (API)
 - `pubnub_callback_sample`: a "walk-through" of the "callback"